Establishing trust in automated reasoning: Reviewability of automated reasoning systems

 In scientific computing, there is a lot of diversity on this scale.
 Fully proprietary software is common, but also variants that do allow users to look at the source code, but don't allow them to compile it, or don't allow the publication of reviews.
 In computational chemistry, the widely used Gaussian software is an example for such legal constraints {[}Hocquet and Wieber 2017{]}.
-FLOSS has been rapidly gaining in popularity, and receives strong support from the Open Science movement.
-Somewhat surprisingly, the move beyond FLOSS to convivial software is hardly ever envisaged, in spite of it being aligned with the traditional values of scientific research: before the arrival of computers, theories and models have always been convivial technologies.
+FLOSS has been rapidly gaining popularity, and receives strong support from the Open Science movement (see e.g.~the Second French National Plan for Open Science {[}French Ministry for Higher Education, Research, and Innovation 2021{]} that has a whole chapter dedicated to software).
+Somewhat surprisingly, the move beyond FLOSS to convivial software is hardly ever envisaged, in spite of it being aligned with the pre-digital practices of scientific research: the main intellectual artifacts of science, i.e.~theories and models, have always been convivial.

 Concerning reviewing, the convivial-to-open part of the scale is similar to the situated-to-wide-spectrum scale: convivial software is easier to understand and therefore easier to review, but each specific adaptation of convivial software requires its own review, whereas open but not convivial software makes reviewing a better investment of effort.
-Fully proprietary software is very hard to review, because only its observed behavior and its documentation are available for critical inspection.
+Proprietary software is harder to review, because only its observed behavior and its documentation are available for critical inspection, but not its source code.